LakshBhambhani/RaspberryPi-Minikame/README.md

 ## Raspi Quadruped App

-You can either modify the app for yourself using the files in the [App Folder](https://github.com/LakshBhambhani/RaspberryPi-Minikame/tree/master/App/Android/RaspiQuadruped) or use the default provided [apk](https://github.com/LakshBhambhani/RaspberryPi-Minikame/blob/master/App/Android/RaspiQuadruped.apk)
+You can either modify the app for yourself using the files in the [App Folder](https://github.com/LakshBhambhani/RaspberryPi-Minikame/tree/master/App/Android/RaspiQuadruped) or use the default provided [apk](https://github.com/LakshBhambhani/RaspberryPi-Minikame/blob/master/App/Android/RaspiQuadruped.apk)<br>
+Alternatively, you can also use the files for IOS app, clone it in Xcode and run and install it on your phone

 ## ENJOY!!
+ <b> Remember: To use it, run the server and keep your serial port of your arduino application on rpi on